Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Acknowledgements

 \section{Acknowledgements}

 HBP acknowledges support for this project from the European Union's Horizon 2020 research and innovation program under grant agreement No 865932-ERC-SNeX.
-HG acknowledges support of the Council for Higher Education of Israel for their generous support.
+HG acknowledges support for the project from the Council for Higher Education of Israel.